 Undercover parking in commercial buildings

 The City Plan's definition of gross floor area (GFA) does not include areas for building services, plant and equipment, access between levels and the parking, loading or manoeuvring of motor vehicles.
-Therefore, where undercover parking areas are proposed as part of a new commercial building, undercover parking is not included in the GFA.
+Where undercover parking areas are proposed as part of a new commercial building, undercover parking is not included in GFA.

 New food and drink outlets in service stations

-When a fast food store is added to an existing service station, an approval will be necessary as the proposal involves starting a new use on the land and is taken to be a material change of use (a new use or a material increase in the intensity or scale of the use of the premises).
+When a fast food store is added to an existing service station, an approval is necessary as the proposal involves a material change of use (a new use or a material increase in the intensity or scale of the use of the premises).